marzikill/step-by-step-solver/README.md

     element.

-<a id="orgc46ea60"></a>

 ## Defining the solution

-In order to verify students answer, one has to provide a way of computing the solution of the given problem for any entry.
+In order to verify student's answers, one has to provide a way of computing the solution of the given problem for any entry.
 It can be done in various ways, either "manually" or using predefined python functions.
 For instance it's possible to simply return `min(l)`, when `l`